 Wire Connectors Are the Best

 If you ever find wires joined with electrical tape, or the wires are twisted together and then wrapped with electrical tape, get rid of the tape and join the wires with wire nuts.
-Never use tape in place of wire nuts.
-It's simply not secure enough, and it's vulnerable to damage.
+Never use tape in place of wire nuts—it's simply not secure enough, and it's vulnerable to damage.
 Some people like to use wire nuts and wrap them with tape.
 This fine to do, but you probably won't find any wire nut manufacturers advising you to do it.

 Standard wire nuts are roughly conical in shape and usually have ridges on their sides so your fingers can get a good grip.
 Some types have little side wings instead of ridges.
 Inside the plastic cone is a little square-cut spring that provides tension on the wires to hold them securely.
-As you tighten the wire connector, the spring draws tighter around the wires.
-Variations on classic wire nuts include push-in wire connectors (you push the straight wire ends into holes), waterproof wire connectors (usually gel-filled to keep out moisture), and butt-splice connectors (for joining wires end to end).
+As you tighten the wire connector by twisting it, the spring draws tighter around the wires.
+Variations on classic twist-type wire nuts include push-in wire connectors (you push the straight wire ends into holes), waterproof wire connectors (usually gel-filled to keep out moisture), and butt-splice connectors (for joining wires end to end).

 How to Use Wire Nuts

 - Fit the appropriate size of wire nut over the wire ends and push into the wires while twisting the nut clockwise.
 Twist until the nut is as tight as you can get it and there is no bare wire showing below the nut.
 You can also give the nut a final short twist with a pair of linesman pliers if you feel the nut isn't tight enough.

 Wire Nut Sizes